AlejandroJRosales/Evolution-Simulation-with-Neural-Nets/README.md

   2. Display Counts of Species and Total Population Size
   3. Display Medians for All Species, inclduing weights for neural networks

+Extra:
+  1. Can save simulations and load them later

 ### To-Do